Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ---

 ## Troubleshooting

+### Error: `SASL: SCRAM-SERVER-FIRST-MESSAGE: client password must be a string`
+This is a critical database connection error.
+*   **Cause**: This error occurs when the server starts but the `PGPASSWORD` variable is missing or not set.
+The database driver requires a password string but received an undefined value.
+*   **Solution**: Check your `.env` file in the project's root directory.
+Make sure it exists and that it contains a valid `PGPASSWORD=your_password_here` line.
+If the file is missing, create it by following Step 3.2 in the setup guide.

 ### Error: `npm ERR! epoll@... install: node-gyp rebuild`
 This error occurs when installing the optional `onoff` dependency for the coin slot.